swfiua/blume/doc/cpr.rst

  Colin P Rourke
 ================

+Colin P. Rourke, a brilliant mathematician with a deep understanding of the Poincaré conjecture, now solved.

+In 2000 started an interest in cosmology.
+His **New paradigm for the universe**, a stunning work that suggests an ancient universe, no big bang, and no need for dark matter.

+It is a beautiful theory, more economical in its assumptions than the current big bang and dark matter cosmology.

 The *U* in BLUME stands for `universal`.

+The goal is to act as a guide to the mathematics of the *new paradigm*.

 The `blume.cpr` module is where it starts to come into life.